tsx-cloud/moria-docker-arm/APPROACH.md

 ### Care about start up time

 I've seen containers that pull dependencies on each start up, where it's not really required and just adds to the startup time.
 I prefer to keep those in the base image.
-At the same time there is a lot of value of updating the game on the start up, the check usually is reasonably quick, but updating also means we need to create a new image each time the developers release a new game version, so I think this is a reasonable compromise.
+At the same time there is a lot of value of updating the game on the start up, the check usually is reasonably quick, but updating also means we do not need to create a new image each time the developers release a new game version, so I think this is a reasonable compromise.

 ### Allow container re-creation without data loss